Followers

 The King's Servants?

-While in England, William had developed close relationships with government ministers, which resulted in his appointment as Royal Governor of New Jersey in 1762.
-The prestigious appointment came at an unfortunate time.
-Just as William assumed his new post, a newspaper hostile to the Franklin family revealed the younger Franklin’s illegitimacy.
-Just when William became one of the most important political figures in colonial America, the revelation of his illegitimacy created a scandal on both sides of the Atlantic.
-Meanwhile, Ben Franklin began the journey from Loyal conciliator to ardent rebel.
-His dealings with the British as the Colonies representative in London led him to realize the Americans would always be considered second-class citizens.
-Called before the Council on a trumped-up charge his treatment resulted in an unequivocal break and Franklin became the elder statesman of the American Revolution from that time on.
+While in England, William developed close relationships with government ministers, leading to his appointment as Royal Governor of New Jersey in 1762.
+This prestigious appointment came at an unfortunate time.
+Just as William assumed his new role, a newspaper hostile to the Franklin family revealed the younger Franklin’s illegitimacy.
+At the very moment William became one of the most significant political figures in colonial America, the scandal of his illegitimacy erupted on both sides of the Atlantic.
+Meanwhile, Ben Franklin began his journey from loyal conciliator to ardent rebel.
+His dealings with the British as the colonies' representative in London made him realize that Americans would always be viewed as second-class citizens.
+Called before the Council on a trumped-up charge, his treatment resulted in a definitive break, and Franklin became the elder statesman of the American Revolution from that time on.

 Proprietary House - NJ Governor's Mansion